 The site contains Census outreach materials in multiple languages as well as opportunities to get involved.
 You can help promote the census in your community by requesting MIMA to share Census info at an upcoming event or let MIMA know if you are interested in volunteering as a Census Ambassador to help Baltimore’s immigrant communities fill out the census.

-MIMA is looking to our community partners (YOU!) to help ensure that every Baltimore resident is counted this spring.
+MIMA is looking to our community partners (YOU!) to help ensure that every Baltimore resident is counted this year.

 Baltimore Sister Cities food drive for Maryland Food Bank